Rock-Village.com

 We did try some Red Tail Ridge wines.
 Their tasting room arrangement was very interesting.
 The tasting room itself was rather boring, but getting there involves driving through some of their vines, very well kept and labeled.

-Damiani Winery had a Lemberger and a Cabernet Franc that we would order delivered, if they delivered here.
+Damiani Winery had a Lemberger and a Cabernet Franc that we really enjoyed.